-• A working group has been established to research and produce the statement.
-This is led by Karen Brownjohn (Head of Governance) with Dan Steadman (Chief Executive and Monitoring Officer), Jason Mumford (Staff Officer to the Commissioner), Richard Bates (Treasurer), John Jones (Chief Finance Officer), Karen Thorns (Force Quality Assurance Officer) and Jo George (Internal Audit).
+- A working group has been established to research and produce the statement.
+This is led by Karen Brownjohn (Head of Governance) and Jason Mumford (Staff Officer to the Commissioner), with support from Karen Thorns (Force Quality Assurance Officer).
 The Chief Constable will sign the approved Annual Governance Statement that is published with the Annual Statement of Accounts.
-The statements will include an action plan to rectify any significant internal control weaknesses identified through the reviews.

-• The Chief Constable has been advised on the implications of the result of the review of the effectiveness of the governance framework by the Annual Governance Working Group and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+The statements will include an action plan to rectify any significant internal control weaknesses identified through the reviews. - The Chief Constable has been advised on the implications of the result of the review of the effectiveness of the governance framework by the Annual Governance Working Group and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas already addressed and those to be specifically addressed with new action planned are outlined below.